bio-tools/biotoolsDocs/IFB_tools.rst

    :height: 500px
    :align: center

 The EDAM ontology includes four main types of concept (or subontologies), shown in boxes above.
 The concepts are *Topic*, *Operation*, *Data* and *Format*, with *Identifier* being a specialisation of *Data*.
 Relationships between EDAM concepts are defined internally within the ontology.
+You don't need to worry about these details, as it's all handled by *bio.tools*.

-Three EDAM browsers provide different functionality:
+Three EDAM browsers, each with different functionality, can be used to find EDAM terms:

 .. _`OLS`: https://www.ebi.ac.uk/ols/ontologies/edam
 .. _`BioPortal`: https://bioportal.bioontology.org/ontologies/EDAM/?p=classes&conceptid=root